sage-etcher/vim-i8080-syntax/README.md

-# Intel 8080 ASM Pnemonics Syntax Hightlighting
+# Intel 8080 Syntax Hightlighting

 transforms 8080 assembly files from boring, plain files with no syntax hightlighting, to a wonderfully colourful, syntax highlighted file, as all code should be in this day and age!